Nababorah9854/Nababorah9854/README.md

 🎯 Passionate learner in AI, Machine Learning, and Deep Learning
 🧠 Currently building and experimenting with ML and hybrid quantum-classical models
 📊 Gaining hands-on experience in data preprocessing, model development, and evaluation
-📚 Exploring cutting-edge topics like LLMs, Quantum ML, and MLOps
+📚 Exploring topics like LLMs, Quantum ML, and MLOps
 💡 Interested in real-world AI applications in health, education, and sustainability
 🌱 Always learning — always building